ava-labs/avalanche-docs/docs/subnets/evm-customization/restrict-access-to-precompiles.md

 ## Interacting with the AllowList from Solidity

 The AllowList solidity interface is defined below.
-AllowList is not an actual contract but just an interface.
+AllowList is not an actual precompiled contract but just an helper interface.
 It's not callable by itself.
 This is used by other precompiles.

 ```solidity
 //SPDX-License-Identifier: MIT